Vevesta/VevestaX/README.md

 For additional features, explore our tool at www.vevesta.com .
-For comments and suggestions, reach out to vevestax@vevesta.com
+For comments, suggestions and early access to the tool, reach out at vevestax@vevesta.com